Concertos

 The third movement is a manic scherzo, which takes as its starting point the music from my second viola sonata.
 This is an urgent, frenetic rondo full of dance rhythms, though not without a sense of humour.
 The movement ends with a sense of hesitancy.
 The finale follows without a break.

-Being half-Ukrainian the folklike tunes and rhythms of my father’s country have always appealed to me.
+Being half-Ukrainian the folk-like tunes and rhythms of my father’s country have always appealed to me.
 In this concerto I feel that I have more deeply embraced my roots.
 Dedicating the work to my father Maksym, who suffered cruelly at the hands of the Nazis, feels right.
 I’m sure he would have loved it.

-composed in January 2021
+composed January 2021

 Organ Concerto